tuva-health/docs/docs/05-methodology/chronic-conditions.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Chronic Condition Grouper
+# Chronic Conditions

 Checkout out the code and terminology datasets for our chronic condition grouper on [GitHub](https://github.com/tuva-health/chronic_conditions).